nepi-engine/nepi_setup/NEPI_DOCKER_HOST_SETUP.md

 ################################################################
 ### NEPI Docker Config Setup

-This step will configure the NEPI Docker installation using the defualt configuration settings.
+This step will configure the NEPI Docker configuration using the defualt settings.
+You can change settings later in the 'NEPI Docker Customization' section.

 Log into the `nepihost` user using password  'nepi' (sudo password is 'nepi')

 Run the NEPI Docker configuration setup script (sudo password is now 'nepi'):

-**NOTE:** All non-NEPI user accounts and home folders will be removed during this configuration process.
-Ownership of any non-NEPI files in the system will be owned by 'nepihost' user.

     /home/${USER}/nepi_setup/scripts/docker_config_setup.sh